 A company can only be restored to the register for the specific reasons described in Section 328 of the Companies Act 1993.
-When you apply, you must choose a reason that applies to the situation your company was in when it was removed from the register.
+When you apply, you must select the reason that best applies to the situation your company was in when it was removed from the register:

 - The company was carrying on business at the time it was removed and there is a proper reason for it to continue in existence.

 - The company was a party to legal proceedings when it was removed.

 - The company was in receivership, liquidation or both when it was removed.